NATIONAL RADIO ASTRONOMY OBSERVATORY ARCHIVES

 Current resources in the Archives include:

-The Archives does not include archived observational data from NRAO telescopes, astronomical images included in the NRAO Image Gallery, or equipment and instruments.
+The Archives does not include archived observational data from NRAO telescopes, astronomical images, or equipment and instruments.
+You may search for archived observational data here.
+Astronomical images may be found in either the NRAO Image Gallery (images added through 2012) or the newer NRAO Multimedia Gallery, which includes some - but not all - images from the Image Gallery.
 NRAO numbered internal report series, Green Bank workshop proceedings, NRAO reprint series, etc. are included in the Library collection.
 Other information and links on radio astronomy history may be found here.
 The Web page for the IAU Historic Radio Astronomy Working Group is here.

 The Archives were started in spring of 2003, and are located at the NRAO offices in Charlottesville, VA.

 Please refer to our Archives Policy for more detailed information on collection policy and access, or contact Ellen Bouton, Archivist, at 1-434-296-0203, ebouton_at_nrao.edu.
 Although many materials on NRAO's history are not yet formally part of the Archives, you are encouraged to contact us with any questions, as the Archivist is aware of the location of many documents at NRAO which will eventually be added to the collection.